Mahmoud Fawzi: Biography

 Fawzi was born in a village near Quwaysina, Monufia Governorate.
 His father was a graduate of Dar al'Ulum and the Shari'a Judges School.
 He studied law at the University of Cairo.
 He did his postgraduate studies at the Universities of Liverpool, Columbia, and Rome, and received a PhD in criminal law in 1926.

-He served in many diplomatic posts as a young man, including Egyptian Consul in the Egyptian Consulate in Kobe, Japan, in the early 1930s, beginning in 1926.
+He served in many diplomatic posts as a young man, including the Egyptian Consul in the Egyptian Consulate in Kobe, Japan, in the early 1930s, beginning in 1926.
 In 1942 he was appointed Egyptian consul-general in Jerusalem.
 He became Egyptian representative to the United Nations in 1947 and ambassador to the United Kingdom in 1952.
 In late 1952 he became foreign minister of Egypt under its new leader, Gamal Abdel Nasser.
 Fawzi was appointed largely because of his fluency in languages, and was known to avoid involvement in politics, always remaining a diplomat.